fossabot/dappctrl/eth/lib/tests/environment_setup.md

 1. Ensure test API is up and running: `TARGET=dev npm run dev`;
 1. Wait some period of time (5-10 sec);
 1. `go test pxctrl/eth/lib`

+### Troubleshooting
+* *Can't fetch private key.
+It seems that test environment is broken*

+Please, check if test API is run and running.
+Use commands `npm run stop` and `TARGET=dev npm run dev` to restart test environment.